vectara/py-vectara-agentic/docs/usage.md

 the internals of your application.

-1. The `report()` method prints out the agent object's type (REACT, OPENAI, or LLMCOMPILER), the tools, and the LLMs used for the main agent and tool calling.
+1. The `report()` method prints out the agent object's type (REACT, FUNCTION_CALLING, or LLMCOMPILER), the tools, and the LLMs used for the main agent and tool calling.
-2. The `token_counts()` method tells you how many tokens you have used in the current session for both the main agent and tool calling LLMs.
-This can be helpful for users who want to track how many tokens have been used, which translates to how much money they are spending.
+2. The agent provides access to session information including conversation history and tool usage patterns.

 If you have any other information that you would like to be accessible to users, feel free to make a suggestion on our community